-WFC 155: Wildlife Habitat Ecology and Conservation
+WFC 155: Wildlife Space Use and Habitat Conservation

 The relationship between wildlife and their habitats begins with behavioral decisions made by animals and scales up to environmental policy and conservation.
 Wildlife habitat ecology is intrinsically interdisciplinary, linking humans, wildlife, and the environment that they share.
 This course is organized into two modules: 1) Wildlife Habitat Ecology; and 2) Wildlife Habitat Conservation.
 In the first module, we discuss foraging theory, habitat selection, home ranges, migration, ecosystem engineers, and trophic cascades.
 In the second module, we discuss conservation prioritization, land use planning, anthropogenic habitats, and wildlife restoration.
 Labs analyze relationships between wildlife and the habitat they occupy, facilitated by programming in R.

 WFC 100: Field Methods in Wildlife, Fish, and Conservation Biology

 Learning field methods provides the foundation on which emerging wildlife, fish, and conservation biologists can explore and test their own ideas about the natural world.
 In this course, we introduce a wide range of field methods for research on the ecology and conservation of vertebrates, invertebrates, and plants in relation to the scientific method, experimental design, and data preparation.
 Labs and optional field trips provide opportunities to practice field skills.